sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-emp/cp-aibus-dox-data-api-emp.md

 [ACCORDION-BEGIN [Step 5: ](Get enrichment data prediction)]

 When enrichment data has been uploaded and fits to a certain prediction it is added to the results from the **GET /document/jobs/{`id`}** endpoint.

+> Enrichment data is refreshed automatically every 4 hours.
+It might take up to 4 hours until the enrichment data prediction is available in the response.

 1. Expand the **GET /document/jobs/{`id`}** endpoint.